He commands what only He can do — and the command is the means by which He does it.

 Dead bones cannot negotiate the terms of their resurrection.

-Acts 18:9-11 — God tells Paul, "I have many in this city who are my people."
+Acts 18:9-11 — God tells Paul, "I have many people in this city."
 These Corinthians are already elect.
 Their salvation is certain.
 What does Paul do?
 He stays and preaches for eighteen months.
 The election didn't make his preaching unnecessary.
 It made his preaching powerful — because God had ordained both who would be saved and that preaching would be the means.

 The Command That Reveals the Crown Jewel